Gujarat Sultanate: Architecture

-The distinctive Indo-Islamic architecture style of Gujarat drew micro-architectural elements from earlier Maru-Gurjara architecture and employed them in mihrab, roofs, doors, minarets and facades.
+The distinctive Indo-Islamic architectural style of Gujarat drew micro-architectural elements from earlier Maru-Gurjara architecture and employed them in mihrab, roofs, doors, minarets and facades.
 In the 15th century, the Indo-Islamic style of Gujarat is especially notable for its inventive and elegant use of minarets.
 They are often in pairs flanking the main entrance, mostly rather thin and with elaborate carving at least at the lower levels.
-Some designs push out balconies at intervals up the shaft; the most extreme version of this was in the lost upper parts of the so-called "shaking minarets" at the Jama Mosque, Ahmedabad, which fell down in an earthquake in 1819.
+Some designs push out balconies at intervals up the shaft; the most extreme version of this was in the lost upper parts of the so-called "shaking minarets" at the Jama Mosque, Ahmedabad, which fell in an earthquake in 1819.
 This carving draws on the traditional skills of local stone-carvers, previously exercised on Hindu temples in the Māru-Gurjara and other local styles.

 The Gujarat Sultans built lavishly, particularly in the capital, Ahmedabad.
 The sultanate commissioned mosques such as the Jami Masjid of Ahmedabad, Jama Masjid at Champaner, Qutbuddin Mosque, Rani Rupamati Mosque, Sarkhej Roza, Sidi Bashir Mosque, Kevada Mosque, Sidi Sayyed Mosque, Nagina Mosque and Pattharwali Masjid, as well as structures such as Teen Darwaza, Bhadra Fort and the Dada Harir Stepwell in Ahmedabad.

-The Champaner-Pavagadh Archaeological Park, the 16th century capital of Gujarat Sultanate, documents the early Islamic and pre-Mughal city that has remained without any change.
+The Champaner-Pavagadh Archaeological Park, the 16th-century capital of Gujarat Sultanate, documents the early Islamic and pre-Mughal city that has remained without any change.

-Upon his passing at the age of 111, Ahmed Shah's son erected a mausoleum and mosque in his honor.
-Sultan Mahmud Begada, enamored with the site as a summer retreat, expanded it with additional structures such as a small mosque, mausoleum, and palaces, alongside the water tank.
+Upon his passing at the age of 111, Ahmed Shah's son erected a mausoleum and mosque in his honour.
+Sultan Mahmud Begada, enamoured with the site as a summer retreat, expanded it with additional structures such as a small mosque, mausoleum, and palaces, alongside the water tank.
 Spanning 72 acres, it comprised these edifices, as well as gardens teeming with flowering plants and fruit trees.
 Serving as a focal point of royal life, it hosted gatherings, religious ceremonies, and spiritual discussions within its palaces, pavilions, and water tanks.

-Indo-Islamic architecture style of Gujarat presages many of the architectural elements later found in Mughal architecture, including ornate mihrabs and minarets, jali (perforated screens carved in stone), and chattris (pavilions topped with cupolas).
+Indo-Islamic architectural style of Gujarat presages many of the architectural elements later found in Mughal architecture, including ornate mihrabs and minarets, jali (perforated screens carved in stone), and chattris (pavilions topped with cupolas).